annotation/mondriaan/docs/transcription.md

     *   immediate children of the text structure elements are chunks,
     *   but not necessarily empty elements such as `<lb/>` and `<pb/>`.

-1.  letters and folder are sorted in the lexicographic ordering of their names;
+1.  files and folder are sorted in the lexicographic ordering of their names;
 1.  the folder `__ignore__` is ignored.
-1.  the headings consist of the names of the letters and folders
+1.  the headings consist of the names of the files and folders
 1.  the slots generated for empty elements are linked to the current chunk if there is a current chunk; otherwise they will be linked to the upcoming chunk.